LLNL/blt/docs/setup_blt.rst

 is recommended:

 .. literalinclude:: tutorial/blank_project/CMakeLists.txt
+   :start-after: _blt_tutorial_include_blt_start
+   :end-before:  _blt_tutorial_include_blt_end
    :language: cmake
-   :lines: 14-32

 This is a robust way of setting up BLT and supports an optional external BLT source directory.
 This allows the use of a common BLT across large projects.
 There are some helpful error messages for if the BLT submodule is missing and the commands to solve it.

 .. note::
   Throughout this tutorial, we pass the path to BLT using ``BLT_SOURCE_DIR`` since